amseledka/coupon_code_example/README.md

 * Apply promo code and updates price in checkout remotely (without page refresh)
 * Promo code is still in cart after page reload or even when user navigates out from cart (to browse shop more, for example)

-Some CSS, JS, controller (payments_controller), views are legacy code
+Most of CSS, JS, views are legacy code, where I followed the code structure.

+JS file has comments above the feature related code I've written.